Junior Church at Home

 How about a free show from Cirque du Soleil?
 Click here and and settle back to be amazed.
 (This link is still getting plenty of traffic - we think a lot of mums and dads like it.)

-While you're in the mood for some travel, Google Treks allows you to journey to more than 20 famous and beautiful places all around the world - like the Grand Canyon, the Amazon Basin (the one in Brazil, not the large bowl you ordered online), Petra in Jordan or the Eiffel Tower. and The World At Home takes you on tours around loads of famous places.
+While you're in the mood for some travel, Google Treks allows you to journey to more than 20 famous and beautiful places all around the world - like the Grand Canyon, the Amazon Basin (the one in Brazil, not the large bowl you ordered online), Everest Base Camp, or the Burj Khalifa, and The World At Home takes you on tours around loads of famous places, and you can check out tours they've already done here.

 How about a virtual tour around a museum?
 Click here to pick which one you feel like visiting today.